 Target investment allocation ranges are guidelines, not limitations.
 Funded plans may have broadly diversified portfolios with investments in equities, fixed income, real estate, insurance contracts, derivatives and other asset classes through direct ownership or through other instruments such as mutual funds, commingled funds and hedge funds.
 Derivatives may be used to achieve investment objectives or as a component of risk management such as for interest rate and currency management strategies.

-(1) Interest income is calculated using the discount rate for the period.(2) Return on plan assets represents the difference between the actual return on plan assets and the interest income computed using the discount rate.
+(2) Return on plan assets represents the difference between the actual return on plan assets and the interest income computed using the discount rate.

 In aggregate, the major categories of plan assets for funded plans were as follows: